MicrosoftDocs/Devices-docs/surface-hub/differences-between-surface-hub-and-windows-10-enterprise.md

 Files saved locally in these directories are deleted when users press **End session**.
 To save content created during a meeting, users should save files to a USB drive or to OneDrive.

-*Organization policies that this may affect:* <br> Policies related to access permissions and ownership of files and folders don't apply for Surface Hub.
+*Organization policies that this may affect:* - Policies related to access permissions and ownership of files and folders don't apply for Surface Hub.
 Users can't browse and save files to system directories and network folders.

 ## Applications